hal/console/README.md

     - Navigation using cursor keys
     - Pin frequently used subsystems to stay at the top
-    - Filter items by name *and* by properties like 'enabled datasources' or 'deployments assigned to a specific server group'
+    - Filter items by name *and* by properties like 'enabled data-sources' or 'deployments assigned to a specific server group'
-    - Columns & items can be provided by extensions
+    - Columns can be provided by extensions

 ## Running